Aravind1444/Aravind1444/README.md

  <H3><p align = "center"><b>Night + Coding + Music ---> Euphoria out of Frustration </b></p</H3>  <img src="https://media3.giphy.com/media/jqkipjwTMxNRgCKzad/giphy.gif?cid=6c09b9527f65be1882d43e9e840eac08f9b82f9306992af9&rid=giphy.gif" width="35px" align="center">

 ----
-I am Aravind Venugopal, an undergraduate student from Trivandrum, learning ECE but passionate about CSE.
+<p>I am Aravind Venugopal, an undergraduate student from Trivandrum, learning ECE but passionate about CSE.
 I love to code in Java and build apps using flutter.
 I also work on web based projects.
-Communities are vital for me and I myself have been a part of Developer Student Clubs, School of AI, IEEE SB, etc.
+Communities are vital for me and I myself have been a part of Developer Student Clubs, School of AI, IEEE SB, etc. </p>

 - I love programming (CP) using Java
 - I have also been selected as an Intel Software Innovator